Nottingham Canal: Decline

 The Great Northern did little maintenance of the canal, and its condition slowly deteriorated.
 In 1916, the canal still carried 123,488 tons of traffic, with general merchandise accounting for 31,887 tons, coal at 17,133 tons, gravel at 16,819 tons, roadstone at 16,166 tons and manure at 14,731 tons.
 Tolls generated by this traffic were £1,028, but the majority of it was short-haul traffic, passing from the Trent to the Nottingham wharves, or using the Beeston Cut.
 There were regular complaints about a lack of water in the section from Lenton to Trent Lock, but the Great Northern did nothing to address the issues.
 Commercial traffic on the upper reaches above Lenton Lock ceased in 1928.

 The Great Northern Railway had become part of the London and North Eastern Railway Company, when the railways were grouped in 1923, and they abandoned the main line of the canal in 1937.
 However, they leased the remaining section between Lenton and Trent Lock to the Trent Navigation Company from 1936, with an option to buy in due course, and it was purchased in 1946, to officially become part of the River Trent Navigation.
 Ownership passed to the British Transport Commission with the nationalisation of the waterways in 1948, and then to British Waterways in 1963.
 Since 2012, it has been managed by the Canal & River Trust.

 Although abandoned, the unused canal still caused some problems.
 There were complaints that in times of heavy rainfall, the canal caused surrounding areas in the city to flood, and so Nottingham City Council bought the section running through the city in 1952.
 From 1955, a programme of draining the canal, laying pipes along its bed and filling it in began.
 The section from Derby Road to Radford Bridge Road, including locks 4 and 5, was completed in 1955, and by 1962, had reached lock 12 on the Wollaton flight.
 Lock 13 was adapted to feed surplus water into the pipes.
 Wollaton Colliery continued to use the canal to discharge water from the colliery bathhouse until its closure in late 1963, and once it had closed, the section up to lock 19 was drained and culverted in 1966.
-On 23 September 1964, a section of the top pound was drained, between Trowell and Wollaton, and a large portion of the remainder, between Awsworth and Bailey Grove, was subsequently destroyed by opencast coal mining.
+On 23 September 1964, a section of the top pound was drained, between Trowell and Wollaton, and a large portion of the remainder, between Awsworth and Bailey Grove, Eastwood was subsequently destroyed by opencast coal mining.
 Most of the route through the city has subsequently been built over.
 The final section from Derby Road to Lenton Chain was, however, re-used as a new course for the River Leen, and so is still in water.